-In Search of Magical Waters is the pilot for a series of short films by Artful Vagabond that explores the creative lives of artists in America.
+In Search of Magical Waters is a short film by Serena Kovalosky that explores the creative life of artist and angler Adriano Manocchia.

 Produced, directed, written and hosted by Serena Kovalosky of Artful Vagabond Productions.
-The pilot is currently in post-production.
+The film is currently in post-production.

 IN SEARCH OF MAGICAL WATERS

 For over three decades, Manocchia has traveled from the Battenkill River in northeastern New York to Yellowstone National Park and beyond, looking for “magical waters” that provide the inspiration for his paintings.

 The challenge of bringing the zen-like experience of “being at one with nature” into the studio and putting it on canvas is heightened by the artist’s concern for the future of these rivers.